-- 1. Protected Areas (PA);
+- Protected Areas (PA);

 - 2. Critical Biodiversity Areas 1 (CBA1);

 - 3. Critical Biodiversity Areas 2 (CBA2);

 - 4. Ecological Support Area 1 (ESA1);

 - 5. Ecological Support Area 2 (ESA2);

 - 6. Other Natural Areas (ONA).

-The WCBSP map for George shows that the entire site is within a CBA1 area (Figure 5).
+The WCBSP map for George shows that the entire site is within a CBA1 area (Figure 8).
 This CBA1 area continues beyond the boundaries of the site.
 This indicates that the remaining vegetation on site is considered to be highly important for the conservation of biodiversity in the Province as well as for maintaining ecological patterns in the landscape.
 There is also an Ecological Support Area running through the site that corresponds with the main drainage line.
-The reasons provided for the CBA1 categorisation are: Critically Endangered Vegetation variant, ecological processes, indigenous forest type, threatened SA vegetation type, threatened vertebrate, water resource protection. (as per vegetation report conducted by Dr David Hoare)
+The reasons provided for the CBA1 categorisation are: Critically Endangered Vegetation variant, ecological processes, indigenous forest type, threatened SA vegetation type, threatened vertebrate, water resource protection (as per vegetation report compile by Dr David Hoare).

-Figure 5: Western Cape Biodiversity Spatial Plan of the site and surrounding areas.
+Figure 11: Western Cape Biodiversity Spatial Plan of the site and surrounding areas.

 7. Explain how the proposed development is in line with the intention/purpose of the relevant zones as defined in the ICMA.

-N/A , 8.
-Explain whether the screening report has changed from the one submitted together with the application form.
-The screening report must be attached as Appendix I. Screening repo ort has not changed 9.
-Explain how the proposed development will optimise vacant land available within an urban area.
-The property is The property is not within the urban edge.
-10. 10.
-Explain how the proposed development will optimise the use of existing resources and infrastructure.
-N/A as there is N/A as there is not existing resources and infrastructure.
+8. Explain whether the screening report has changed from the one submitted together with the application form.
+The screening report must be attached as Appendix I.

+Screening report has not changed.

+9. Explain how the proposed development will optimise vacant land available within an urban area.

+The property is not within the urban edge.

+10. Explain how the proposed development will optimise the use of existing resources and infrastructure.

 - 11. Explain whether the necessary services are available and whether the local authority has confirmed sufficient, spare, unallocated service capacity.
-(Confirmation of all services must be included in Appendix E16). - There is existing water and electricity available that will be utilised and be adequate. - Electricity provision will also be augmented with solar power as well as rainwater harvesting complying with these criteria. - There is no sewer connections and a package plant will be isntalled Comment from the relevant Municipality will be obtained - 12.
-In addition to the above, explain the need and desirability of the proposed activity or development in terms of this Department's guideline on Need and Desirability (March 2013) or the DEA's Integrated Environmental Management Guideline on Need and Desirability.
-This may be attached to this BAR as Appendix K.
+(Confirmation of all services must be included in Appendix E16). - There is existing water and electricity available that will be utilised and be adequate. - Electricity provision will be by means of solar power. - Water provision will be by means of rainwater harvesting. - There are no sewer connections, and a sewage treatment plant will be installed.